l0rd/volumes-perfs/README.md

 ### On OpenShift

-3 different kinds of volumes will be tested:
+4 different kinds of filesystems will be tested:

 1. **tmpfs** volume: in memory
 2. **emptyDir** volume: the filesystem node where the container is running